Half hourly business electricity meters explained

 How do I save money with a half hourly meter?

-This means you can save money in the following ways:
+This can help you save money in the following ways:

 Can I switch my half hourly meter tariff for cheaper rates?